Wooler: Gateway to the Cheviots

 (Shame on him who thinks ill of it)

-Unfortunately this legendary event is also claimed by a number of other places and in truth the turbulent Wark was perhaps an unlikely setting.
+Unfortunately this legendary event is also claimed by a number of other places and in truth the turbulent and dangerous Wark was perhaps an unlikely setting for such frivolous activities.

 Nevertheless Wark Castle continued to play its often bloody part in history.
 It was stormed in 1385, then it was seized by a Scot called William Haliburton in 1419, and retaken the same year by Sir Robert Ogle for the English after his men entered it by a sewer from the Tweed.